Andersen's fruit-eating bat

-Andersen's fruit-eating bat (Dermanura anderseni) is a bat species found in South America.
+Andersen's fruit-eating bat (Dermanura anderseni) is a species of bat found in South America.

 Taxonomy and etymology

 It was described as a new species in 1916 by American zoologist Wilfred Hudson Osgood.
 The holotype had been collected in 1915 by "R. H. Becker" (likely Osgood's assistant Robert Becker) in Porto Velho, Brazil.
 The eponym for the species name "anderseni" is Danish mammalogist Knud Andersen.
 The classification of Dermanura and Artibeus has been a topic of debate, though there has been genetic and morphological evidence to reclassify the species as Artibeus aequatorialis.

 Description

 It is a relatively small species of bat, with a forearm length of 34-36 mm.
 Its fur is dark brown on both its dorsal and ventral sides.
 Individuals weigh 8-12 g.
 Its dental formula is for a total of 28 teeth.